byCedric/GitHub-Website-legacy/README.md

 ## Getting started

+> The getting started guide is currently unsupported, due to the recent Now v2 changes.
+> Stay tuned for updates on how to get started.

 Starting an instance special tailored for you is not that hard.
 It's done by running a single CLI/[Now](https://now.sh) command!